royalmaddy07/heart-disease-prediction/README.md

 # Predicting Heart Disease Severity Using Supervised ML

 ## Problem Statement
-Multi-class classification problem that involves Predicting Heart Disease severity from 0-4 using UCI's labeled dataset
+Predicting Heart Disease severity from 0-4 using UCI's labeled dataset

+## Introduction
+This project aims to build a multi-class heart disease prediction system using machine learning techniques on the widely used UCI Heart Disease Dataset.
+Unlike many studies that treat this as a binary classification (disease/no disease), this project predicts five levels of heart disease severity (0 to 4), making the problem significantly more challenging and clinically meaningful.

 ## 📊 Dataset
 - Source: UCI Machine Learning Repository taken from Kaggle